Tool Kit

 When erecting a castrum, the first step of the process is to find a site.
 The site must be flat, not be vulnerable to attack, and ideally have running water for hydration of both soldiers and animals and to act as a base for the latrine.

-6 Streets, gates, and important features were marked out with coloured rods.
+Once a preferred site is found, engineers started plotting out the site.
+This usually started at the center of the camp, graduated measuring rods or decempedae and sighting devices or groma accurately measured out the two main perpendicular roads and aligned them perfectly with the cardinal points.6 Streets, gates, and important features were marked out with coloured rods.
 Once features are marked, the grunt work begins.
 A trench is dug out around the parameter.
 The dirt from the excavation is not wasted but placed inside the vallum for further fortification.
 Stakes were erected to make up the vallum.7 When desired, towers were placed at intervals around the parameter for additional defense.
 Permanent camps required the structure to be made with materials with greater rigidity and durability.
 Stone and brick could be quarried from surrounding areas.
 All in all, Roman castra were precise pieces of engineering that were easy and quick to set-up and also provided a considerable level of defense.

 Notes